getodk/governance/README.md

 Get ODK Inc. strives to preserve ODK as a healthy and bona fide open source project and sustains its operations through ODK-related business activites (or otherwise).

-## Technical Steering Committee
+## Technical Advisory Board

-The Technical Steering Committee (TSC) represents the ODK community of end users and implementers.
+The Technical Advisory Board (TAB) represents the ODK community of end users and implementers.
 It reviews and gives feedback on major roadmap decisions, new designs, specfications, features, and protocol changes.

-The TSC pre-dates the formation of Get ODK Inc. When Get ODK Inc. was created, the TSC agreed to become an advisory body to the new entity.
-Get ODK Inc. commits to maintaining the TSC indefinitely as part of its commitment to the open source community.
+The TAB was formerly the Technical Steering Committee (TSC).
+When Get ODK Inc. was created, the TAB agreed to become an advisory body to the new entity and change its name.
+Get ODK Inc. commits to maintaining the TAB indefinitely as part of its commitment to the open source community.

-The TSC's membership and decision making process are defined in the [TSC's internal governance policy](TSC-GOVERNANCE.md).
+The TAB's membership and decision making process are defined in the [TAB's internal governance policy](TAB-GOVERNANCE.md).

 ## Code